Home Safety for Patients Receiving Anti-Cancer Medications

 What are anti-cancer medications?

-Anti-cancer medications can include chemotherapy (given by IV, by mouth, or another route), biotherapy, targeted therapy, and hormone therapy.
-Though this article refers to them as anti-cancer medications, these medications may be used to treat conditions other than cancer.
+Anti-cancer medications can be chemotherapy (given by IV, by mouth, or another route), biotherapy, targeted therapy, immunotherapy, and hormone therapy.
+Though this article refers to them as anti-cancer medications, these medications may be used to treat things other than cancer.

 Handling Body Waste

-Many anti-cancer medications are released from the body through urine, stool, vomit, and blood for 48 hours after your treatment has stopped.
+Many anti-cancer medications exit the body through urine, stool, vomit, and blood for 48 hours after your treatment has stopped.
 The guidelines listed below should be followed during that time: